abooij/wiwikwlhott/index.rst

 Auke Booij

-This document is intended to refer to concepts one may not be aware of on a first reading of the HoTT book, and give a crude, possible unhelpful intuition for them.
+This document intends to refer to concepts one may not be aware of on a first reading of the HoTT book, and give a crude, possible unhelpful intuition for them.

 **Warning**: I did not check for correctness.
 This document may be counterproductive.
 You didn't get these things from me.